King Kekaulike High School

 King Kekaulike High School (KKHS), home of the Na Ali'i, was established in 1995 and is located in Pukalani, Hawaii.
 It serves the communities of Haiku, Kula, Makawao, Paia, and Pukalani.

 History and information

-King Kekaulike High School opened in September 1995 with a freshmen class of 383 students.
+King Kekaulike High School opened in September 1995 with a freshman class of 383 students.
 It added a grade level each year from 1995 to 1998 until the student body had grown to include grades 9-12.
 Enrollment in the 1998-1999 school year was 1,311 students.

 In 2013, King Kekaulike High School was named one of eleven "Best High Schools in Hawaii" by U.S. News & World Report and one of ten Hawaii schools in The Washington Post's annual index of "America's Most Challenging High Schools."
 The Na Ali'i were the only Maui County school to receive such honors that year, though both King Kekaulike and Maui High School were recognized in the Post's 2012 index.